liviudnicoara/gap/README.md

 GAP is a GoLang library that provides a task pool for managing and executing tasks concurrently.
 It allows you to efficiently execute multiple tasks using a pool of worker goroutines, making it suitable for tasks that can be parallelized.

+## Usecases
+GAP was designed to provided a limitation on spanned go routines in a business flow.
+For example, GAP can be used to limit all http calls that you application does (see Usage section below)

 ## Features

-- **Task Pool Management**: Go App Pool allows you to create and manage a task pool with configurable worker counts and timeout settings.
+- **Task Pool Management**: Go App Pool allows you to create and manage a task pool with configurable base worker counts, max worker counts and timeout settings.

-- **Task Grouping**: You can use the provided TaskGroup to manage and execute a group of tasks concurrently and collect their results.
+- **Task Grouping**: You can use the provided Group to manage and execute a group of tasks concurrently and collect their results.

+- **Temporary workers**: You can configure GAP to create the desired number of workers during a high load and to stop them after an idle timeout.

 - **Environment Variable Configuration**: Go App Pool supports configuration through environment variables, making it easy to adjust worker counts and timeouts without modifying the code.